Buttigieg: No-fly list for unruly passengers should be ‘on the table’

 “Look, it is completely unacceptable to mistreat, abuse or even disrespect flight crews,” he said on CNN’s “State of the Union.”

-His comments came with aircraft altercations on the rise as travel surges following the COVID-19 pandemic shutdowns.
+His comments came with aircraft fights on the rise as travel surges following the COVID-19 pandemic shutdowns.

 The Federal Aviation Administration’s year-to-date figures show 4,941 reports of unruly passengers through Tuesday, including 3,580 mask-related incidents, and 923 investigations initiated.